Beherith/springrts_smf_compiler/README.md

 To use the tool, launch pymapconv.py

+#### 2019 UPDATE: Windows EXE available, pymapconv.exe works as long as nvdxt.exe is next to it :)

 #### Under Windows, you will need the following to make this work:

 Dowload the precompiled version from here